-When it comes to activities like sports, hiking, backpacking, or working out– it’s important to stay fueled appropriately.
+When it comes to physical activities like sports, hiking, backpacking, long walks, or working out– it’s important to stay fueled appropriately.
 In particular, carbohydrates and protein are important for sustaining physical activity and promoting recovery.
-Don’t settle for unhealthy, convenience store items–plan ahead with these 8 smart snack options to fuel your activity of choice.
+Don’t settle for unhealthy, convenience store items–plan ahead with these 8 smart, healthy snacks to fuel your activity of choice.

 Trail Mix Granola (GF, V, Veg Options)

 Granola is one my favorite to things to have on hand to throw over morning yogurt or eat as a snack.
 My granola recipe is essentially a trail mix, as you can throw in whatever nuts, seeds, and add-ins you like.
 The twist is, I like to throw quinoa into the mix for some extra protein and added crunch.
 With plenty of great ingredients like whole grain oats, protein packed nuts and seeds, and fiber-filled dried fruit–this is a nutritious and energy sustaining snack option.

 Energy Bites & Bars (GF, V, Veg Options)